Vey-Digital/ThriveMap-Public-/README.md

 ## Overview

-**ThriveMap** is built for people who want more than a blank page.
+**ThriveMap** is for people who want more than a blank page.

-When life feels uncertain, stressful, or unclear, ThriveMap helps users slow down, reflect with structure, and move forward with more intention.
-Instead of relying only on open-ended journaling, the app guides people through thoughtful prompts that support clarity, emotional steadiness, and better decision-making.
+When life feels uncertain, stressful, or hard to sort through, ThriveMap helps users slow down, reflect with structure, and move forward with greater intention.
+Instead of relying only on open-ended journaling, the app guides reflection through thoughtful prompts that support clarity, emotional steadiness, and better decision-making over time.

 ThriveMap can be especially helpful during: